 While seeking out and accepting the advice of others can be an important step in reaching a decision, board members cannot wholly rely on the judgment of another board member.
 They must exercise their own judgment.
 A good way of gauging this is for board members to ask themselves, ‘would someone who was observing me think that I am being careful and conscientious in my duties?’

 It is therefore important for board members and other responsible persons to prepare for and attend meetings, become familiar with the charity’s business, ask questions and make considered and independent decisions.
 This will help board members to uphold their fiduciary duty, and in turn, ensure that the charity complies with the fifth ACNC governance standard.
-Next month we will deal with the duty of board members to act in the best interest of the charity and for a proper purpose.
-If you would like further information please contactor .
+In our next governance article, we will deal with the duty of board members to act in the best interest of the charity and for a proper purpose.
+If you would like further information please contact or .